Thomas Talbot (Upper Canada): Canada

 Because he had done his work so well, the government placed the southwestern part of the province under his charge.
 This afforded Talbot the opportunity of extending the Talbot road from the Long Point region to the Detroit River.
 In 1823, Talbot decided to name the port after his friend Edward Smith-Stanley, 14th Earl of Derby, whose son, Frederick would become Canada's governor general and donate to the ice-hockey world the trophy that still bears his name.
 According to returns placed before the House of Assembly in 1836, title to some 5280000 acre located in twenty-nine townships had at one time gone through his hands.

 Talbot's administration was regarded as despotic.
 He was infamous for registering settlers' names on the local settlement map in pencil and if displeased, was alleged to have erased their entry.
 However, his insistence on provision of good roads (notably the eponymous Talbot Trail), maintenance of the roads by the settlers, and the removal of Crown and clergy reserves from main roads quickly resulted in the Talbot Settlement becoming the most prosperous part of the province.
 Eventually, however, he began to make political demands on the settlers, after which his power was reduced by the provincial government.
 Talbot's abuse of power was a contributing factor in the Upper Canada Rebellion of 1837.

+During the War of 1812, Talbot commanded the 1st Middlesex Militia.

 Talbot's home in Port Talbot was called Malahide (which was demolished in 1997, generating much public outcry from heritage preservationists).
 Talbot died in the home of George Macbeth at London, Ontario, in 1853 and is interred in the cemetery of St. Peters Anglican Church near Tyrconnell, Ontario, in Elgin County.
 Talbot eventually moved to London where he lived until his death in 1853.
 When he died in 1853, at age 82, he had been visited at his historic home on Lake Erie by General Isaac Brock, Francis Gore, Mrs. Anna Jameson, Sir Peregrine Maitland, Sir John Colborne, Chief Justice Sir John Beverley Robinson, his brother the Honourable Peter Robinson, Dr. William Dunlop, Bishops Stuart and Strachan, Sir George Arthur, the Duke of Richmond, Lord Aylmer and many others.
 He lies buried at Port Talbot overlooking his beloved Lake Erie.